Questions and Answers

 9. Will Medicare pay for assisted living?
 No. Medicare is a program for medical expenses.
 Assisted living is a senior living option and not considered a medical expense.
 Medicare never pays for assisted living nor long term skilled nursing care.

 10. Do you take Medicaid?
 No. Ranson Ridge is a private-pay community.
 Our sister community, Olde Knox Commons, which is a skilled nursing and rehab center next door, does accept Medicaid.
 This gives our residents the possibility of qualifying for Medicaid once they are in need of a higher level of care.
 Our in-house physician services (Physicians Eldercare) is the same physician services as Olde Knox Commons, so the transition between assisted living and skilled is a smooth transition, if ever needed.
 Note that if your total income is more than $1248.50 per month, you will never qualify for Medicaid in any assisted living facility.
 The income limit for Medicaid in a memory care facility is $1,580.50.
-The good news is that the limits for skilled nursing is much greater; your income just must be "less than the cost of care" in a long-term nursing facility to qualify for Medicaid.
+The good news is that the limit for skilled nursing is much greater; your income just must be "less than the cost of care" in a long-term nursing facility to qualify for Medicaid.
 (Additional criteria will apply.
 Contact a Medicaid professional for more information.)
 Keep in mind that we NEVER accept Medicaid, although Olde Knox Commons skilled nursing facility next door does.

 11. Do I have my social security check sent to you?
 No. Your social security, pension, long term care insurance, VA benefits, and all other income goes to you.
 You will receive a monthly bill from Ranson Ridge.
 We do not get involved in your finances.
 We do require that you have enough income/investments to pay for close to 3 years of residency.
-If you will need Medicaid prior to 3 years, we suggest finding a community that offer Medicaid so that you do not have to move when personal funds are gone.
+If you will need Medicaid prior to 3 years, we suggest finding a community that offers Medicaid so that you do not have to move when personal funds are gone.